commonsharp/SurvivalProject-Server/Win10/README.md

 * Compile the server files using any Java IDE and run /src/main/Main.java.

 * The server should be running now, and you can run the client.

+* If you're hosting a server for others to play, you would need to forward port 21000.
+I can't help you with that as it's router-specific.